-2. Housing Fees and Charges
+(3) Housing Fees and Charges

-The one-time, housing security deposit is refundable at the end of the semester if no dorm damage has occurred.
+The one-time, housing security deposit is refundable at the end of the semester if no housing damage has occurred.

-The housing reservation fee is non-refundable and non-transferable unless the student's application for admission is rejected or the student cancels his/her admission one month prior to the start of the semester for which he/ she has paid.
+The housing reservation fee is non-refundable and nontransferable unless the student's application for admission is rejected or the student cancels their admission (including conditional) one month prior to the start of the semester for which he or she has paid.